-Eligibility: Open to freshman, sophomore, junior and post-baccalaureate female students at Hunter College and City College of New York (CCNY) and students from the Scholarship Plus Program.
+Eligibility: Open to freshman, sophomore, junior and post-baccalaureate students at Hunter College and City College of New York (CCNY) and students from the Scholarship Plus Program.
 Freshmen are encouraged to apply!

 Clinical Oncology Open Learning (COOL) Scholars Program

-The Clinical Oncology Open Learning (COOL) Scholars Program is a special 6-week summer internship designed to encourage undergraduate women to consider careers as cancer physicians.
-The internship takes place at one of MSK’s regional network sites in New Jersey (MSK Basking Ridge or MSK Monmouth), Long Island (MSK Commack, MSK Hauppauge, or MSK Rockville Centre), or Westchester (MSK Westchester).
+The Clinical Oncology Open Learning (COOL) Scholars Program is a special 6-week summer internship designed to encourage undergraduates to consider careers as cancer physicians.
+The internship takes place at one of MSK’s regional network sites in New Jersey, Long Island, or Westchester.
 The student experience includes clinical learning, participation in multidisciplinary conferences, and 1-on-1 teaching with MSK physicians and staff.
 The COOL Scholars Program provides a focused introduction to caring for individuals with cancer.
 Program specifics and eligibility vary by site.

-COOL Scholars, Basking Ridge: Open to freshman, sophomore, and junior female students at Rutgers University.
+COOL Scholars, Basking Ridge: Open to freshman, sophomore, and junior undergraduates at Rutgers University.

-COOL Scholars, Monmouth: Open to freshman, sophomore, and junior female students at Monmouth College.
+COOL Scholars, Monmouth: Open to freshman, sophomore, and junior undergraduates at Monmouth College.